berkeleybop/berkeleybop.github.io/best_practice.md

    - javascript/typescript for client-side
    - Rust for speed
    - Scala for performance reasoners
-   - Historically we used java for anything requiring OWLAPI but being phased out
+   - Historically we used Java for anything requiring OWLAPI but being phased out
    - Chris still uses Prolog
 - Why Python?
    - ubiquitous, cross-platform